HEALTH CLEARANCES MEAN?

 We also make great efforts to maintain healthy genetic diversity.
 Many conditions appear in breeds because the gene pools are not healthy.

-Most AKC breeds have gene pools where the average coefficient of inbreeding—a measure of how related dogs are) is the equivalent of breeding full siblings or worse.
+Many breeds have gene pools where the average coefficient of inbreeding—a measure of how related dogs are)—is the equivalent of breeding full siblings or worse.

 Inbreeding is also linked to reduced MHC diversity, which is an indication of immune system health.

-Several factors contribute to our health genetic diversity.
-That includes
+Several factors contribute to the genetic diversity in our dogs.
+That includes:

 Having an open stud book, or open gene pool.
 Most breeds have closed stud books, which means no new genetics can ever be brought into the breed.

 It's nearly impossible in many breeds to find dogs that are not related.
 The Goldendoodle Association is adamant about keeping our gene pool open so that we can maintain healthy genetic diversity.

 Cross breeding.
 Goldendoodles are a cross of two breeds, Poodles and Golden Retrievers.
 We gain immense genetic diversity benefits from our cross.

 And since our gene pool is open, we can always bring in new blood through both foundation breeds.